 •memorize them as they are, or

-•use the sheet and read the patterns, the patterns on this sheet can help, and the knowledge that it sure is one of the three notes of the chord make it a bit easier too.
+•use the sheet and read the patterns, the patterns on this sheet can help, and the knowledge that all the notes in these patterns are part of the chord makes it a bit easier too.

 (You even can notice that the main notes of the right hand, the melody, fit in that chord too...)

 |Here I explain why chords are mixed up:|